Who is authorized to sign a proposal, pre-award revision, agreement, third party agreement, or non-financial agreement related to research activities?

 - The solicitation does not include FAR clauses or provisions.

 However, if the solicitation states that the proposal may be awarded as an Other Transaction Agreement (OTA), you will always work with your designated Federal Contracts Officer.

 What is the internal deadline for a Federal Contract submission to the Office of Research?

 All of the documents required for submission, as well as the electronic application, if applicable, and any other attachments or approvals required by the sponsor or the University must be received by the Office of Research at least five (5) full business days prior to the sponsor's due date.
-This is true for both electronic submissions as well as for paper submissions.

 The department is responsible for the preparation of the research proposal and Pre-Award Revision under the direction of the Department Chair and Principal Investigator who will oversee the planned project.
 Department administrators should work closely with the Principal Investigator to prepare the proposal for submission and to obtain all of the necessary documents required for subsequent proposal review.
 The department is ultimately responsible for the submission of the proposal and Pre-Award Revision to the sponsor, once Office of Research approval/endorsement is received.

 If I am submitting a Subcontract Statement of Intent to be a subcontractor on a project funded by a Federal Contract, do I need to involve the Office of Research?